-There is further information and additional resources on writing a dissertation on Moodle (FT students please go to the Study Skills Moodle pages.
+There is further information and additional resources on writing a dissertation on Moodle (FT students please go to the Study Skills pages on Moodle.

 Further information on presenting, structuring and compiling the dissertation is provided on following pages (see links above).

 A bibliography is provided below, to help you in organising and writing the project dissertation.

 Markel, M. "Writing in the technical fields : a step-by-step guide for engineers, scientists, and technicians".
 IEEE Press, c1994 (electronic).

 Perry, C., “A Structured Approach for Presenting Theses”, http://www.aral.com.au/resources/cperry.pdf, 2002; Accessed May 2016

 Rudestam, K. E. and Newton, R. R. “Surviving your dissertation : a comprehensive guide to content and process”, University.Sage Publication, 2015

 Van Emden, J. & Easteal, J., “Technical Writing & Speaking; An Introduction”, McGraw Hill, 1996

 Wallwork, A. "Meetings, negotiations, and socializing : a guide to professional English".
 Springer, 2014.